-For a land-based offset, or when the State is delivering an on-ground outcome from funds received from a financial settlement payment, the environmental offset site must be capable of delivering a conservation outcome for the impacted prescribed environmental matter.
+For a land-based offset, or when the state is delivering an on-ground outcome from funds received from a financial settlement payment, the offset site must be capable of delivering a conservation outcome for the impacted prescribed environmental matter.
 This means that:

-- in relation to endangered and of concern regional ecosystems-the offset site must be: - o of the same broad vegetation group as the impacted regional ecosystem; - o of the same regional ecosystem status; and - o within the same bioregion. - in relation to flora species and flora and fauna habitat under the Nature Conservation Act 1992-the offset site must contain, or be capable of containing, a self-sustaining population of that same impacted species. - for vegetation intersecting a watercourse the offset site must be: - o of the same broad vegetation group as the impacted regional ecosystem; - o within the same bioregion; and - o associated with a watercourse. - for vegetation intersecting a wetland the offset site must be: - o of the same broad vegetation group as the impacted regional ecosystem; - o within the same bioregion; and - o associated with a wetland. - for wetlands the offset site must be: - o within the same wetland habitat type as the impacted wetland; and - within the same bioregion. - for connectivity the offset site must be: - o a non-remnant ecosystem; and - o in the same subregion.
-However, if the subregion is intact, the offset should be in the nearest fragmented subregion. - with some exceptions, multiple prescribed environmental matters may be co-located on the offset site, provided the site meets the offset requirements for each matter.
+- in relation to endangered and of concern regional ecosystems-the offset site must be: - o of the same broad vegetation group as the impacted regional ecosystem; - o of the same regional ecosystem status; and - o within the same bioregion; - in relation to a plant or animal that is endangered, vulnerable, near threatened and special least concern wildlife under the Nature Conservation Act 1992-the offset site must contain, or be capable of containing, a selfsustaining population of that same impacted species; - for vegetation intersecting a watercourse the offset site must be: - o of the same broad vegetation group as the impacted regional ecosystem; - o within the same bioregion; and - associated with a watercourse; - for vegetation intersecting a wetland the offset site must be: - o of the same broad vegetation group as the impacted regional ecosystem; - o within the same bioregion; and - o associated with a wetland; - for wetlands the offset site must be: - o within the same wetland habitat type as the impacted wetland; and - within the same bioregion; - for connectivity the offset site must be: - o a non-remnant ecosystem; and - o in the same subregion.
+However, if the subregion is intact, the offset should be in the nearest fragmented subregion: - with some exceptions, multiple prescribed environmental matters may be co-located on the offset site, provided the site meets the offset requirements for each matter.
 Exceptions include: - o protected areas may not be co-located with other prescribed environmental matters; and - o species in different species functional groups may not be co-located.